his father: Benjamin B. Brashear

 There may be other children according to birth dates and research of Charles Brashear - perhaps sons Basil Brashear and John Brashas/Brashers.
 His second wife probably did not have had any children since they appear to be born after the Alice, widow of Thomas Jackson, renounces her right to administer Thomas's estate in 1679.
 This is in conflict with Back's research but birth dates of Robert Jr. reinforce the former position.
 It has also been the position of many researchers that Alice Jackson may have been the daughter of Thomas Sprigg.
 Charles Brashear doubts that this is true since there is no listing of an Alice in the Sprigg geneology records we have to date.
 We are looking for documentation that does prove beyond doubt who her parents were.

-1663, Aug 2- His mother dies, as the wife of Thomas Sterling in Calvert Co., MD.
+1663, Aug 2- His mother remarries, as the wife of Thomas Sterling in Calvert Co., MD.
 "Thanks to his mother good management, foresight and concern for her children, Robert began adult life with a reasonable quality of those things that were so necessary for success in his day.
-In her will she coveyed to him two hundred acres of land, an servant, tow cows (named Button and Cherry), and several items of household goods.
+In her will she coveyed to him two hundred acres of land, an servant, two cows (named Button and Cherry), and several items of household goods.
 Adding forth to his favorable situation was the location of his farm which was bounded on the east by Chesapeake Bay, a water still famous for its great variety of edible fish, and for its succulent oysters, crabs and clams. " [Back, Troy L. & Brashear, Leon.
 Brashear Story: A Family History, 1963, p.
 18]

-Robert's land boundary commission testimony puts his birthdate at 1675-76.
+Robert, Jr. land boundary commission testimony puts his birthdate at 1675-76.

 Apparently Robert sells the farm off piece meal so that by the time of his death very little is left.
 May 17 1712.
 Then came the within-named Mr. Clems.
 Hill & Mr. Edw.
 Holmes and Mr. William Holmes, wittnesses to the within will, and did make oath upon the holy Evangelist of Almighty God that they were present at the time the deceased Robt.
 Brashier did sign & seale & declare the within will to be his last will and testament, revoking all other wills by him formerly made, and at the time he was in his perfect sences.